rotki/docs/premium/index.md

+---
+description: Overview of rotki premium subscription tiers, features, and how to get started with premium.
+---

 # Premium Overview

 rotki premium is a paid subscription with several tiers unlocking additional features depending on your needs while supporting the ongoing development of rotki as an open-source project.